-Catch Probability represents the likelihood that a batted ball to the outfield will be caught.
-With Statcast tracking the exact start position on the field for each fielder and also measuring the hang time of each batted ball, the two most important pieces of data to define the difficulty of a catch opportunity are: 1.
-How far did the fielder have to go?
-2. How much time did he have to get there?
+Catch Probability represents the likelihood that a batted ball to the outfield will be caught, based on four important pieces of information tracked by Statcast.
+1. How far did the fielder have to go?
+2. How much time did he have to get there.
+3. What direction did he need to go in?
+4. Was proximity to the wall a factor?

 Accordingly, each tracked batted ball to the outfield is assigned an expected Catch Probability percentage -- relative to comparable catch opportunities in the Statcast era -- based on distance needed and opportunity time.
 The more time a fielder has to react to a ball and the less distance needed to reach it, the higher the Catch Probability.